Sósíalistaflokkurinn

 These goals we Socialists call a magnificent society.
 And we should set the bar so high, not an inch lower.

 This is our historical role.
-Socialists say they intend to take power from the capitalists.
-That statement is about this: that the public drives the capitalists from power over the state and uses the power that resides there to build a good society.
+Socialists say they will take power from the plutocracy.
+That statement is about this.
+That the public drives the plutocracy from power over the state and uses the power residing there to build a good society.

 The upcoming elections are about this.
 A magnificent society for the many or a land of opportunities for the few.
 There is no middle ground.
 You cannot serve two masters.
-Either public power rules or capitalism rules.
+Either public authority rules or the plutocracy rules.